Dame

-A woman appointed to the grades of the Dame Commander or Dame Grand Cross of the Order of Saint John, Equestrian Order of the Holy Sepulchre, Most Honourable Order of the Bath, the Most Distinguished Order of Saint Michael and Saint George, the Royal Victorian Order, or the Most Excellent Order of the British Empire becomes a dame.
-A Central European order in which female members receive the rank of Dame is the Imperial and Royal Order of Saint George.
+A woman appointed to the grades of Dame Commander or Dame Grand Cross of the Order of Saint John, the Order of the Holy Sepulchre, the Order of the Bath, the Order of Saint Michael and Saint George, the Royal Victorian Order, or the Order of the British Empire becomes a dame.
+A Central European order in which female members receive the rank of Dame is the Order of Saint George.
 Since there is no female equivalent to a Knight Bachelor, women are always appointed to an order of chivalry.
-Women who are appointed to the Most Noble Order of the Garter or the Most Ancient and Most Noble Order of the Thistle are given the title of Lady rather than Dame.
+Women who are appointed to the Order of the Garter or the Order of the Thistle are given the title of Lady rather than Dame.

+Women receive all their honours in the same fashion as men receiving decorations or medals, even if they are receiving a damehood, so there is no female word equivalent of being "knighted".